SirWumpus/post4/README.md

 - - -
 #### 2/
 ( `x1` -- `x2` )
-`x2` is the result of shifting `x1` one bit toward the least-significant bit, leaving the most-significant bit unchanged.
+`x2` is the result of shifting `x1` one bit toward the least-significant bit, leaving the most-significant bit unchanged, .ie arithmetic right shift.

 - - -
 #### 2@